nalply/mtrude/Readme.md

 ### Buffer

 With node.js 0.6.0 onward the binary buffer is more powerful with binary data types (it understands IEEE 754 (Javascript Number or C double) out of the box).
-Additionally there is the buffer chain with the same interface as the binary buffer hiding that binary data did not arrive in whole.
+Additionally mtrude provides a buffer chain with the same interface as the binary buffer.
+With chunking data does not arrive in whole.
+Buffer Chain copies data or shims the access (I still don't know which is better, I am trying out a shim).

 ### Network layers

-RTMP uses a Chunk Stream as a low-level TCP protocol and a Message Stream protocol to multiplex messages onto a single `NetConnection` instance. `ChunkStream` is a wrapper around a socket (or a bidirectional node.js stream like a two-way pipe) and emits events like 'handshake' and 'chunk'. `MessageStream` agains wraps a `ChunkStream` and emits 'message' events. `MessageStream` can again be wrapped by an RTMP application.
+RTMP uses a Chunk Stream as a low-level TCP protocol and a Message Stream protocol to multiplex messages onto a single ActionScript3 `NetConnection` instance. mtrude's `ChunkStream` is a wrapper around a socket (or a bidirectional node.js stream like a two-way pipe) and emits events like 'handshake' and 'chunk'. mtrude's `MessageStream` agains wraps a `ChunkStream` and emits 'message' events. `MessageStream` can again be wrapped by an RTMP application.

 ### SSL